rust-lang/unsafe-code-guidelines/wip/value-domain.md

 ## Relation to validity invariant

-One way we *could* also use the value representation (and the author things this is exceedingly elegant) is to define the validity invariant.
+One way we *could* also use the value representation (and the author thinks this is exceedingly elegant) is to define the validity invariant.
 Certainly, it is the case that if a list of bytes is not related to any value for a given type `T`, then that list of bytes is *invalid* for `T` and it should be UB to produce such a list of bytes at type `T`.
 We could decide that this is an "if and only if", i.e., that the validity invariant for a type is exactly "must be in the value representation".
 For many types this is likely what we will do anyway (e.g., for `bool` and `!` and `()` and integers), but for references, this choice would mean that *validity of the reference cannot depend on what memory looks like*---so "dereferencable" and "points to valid data" cannot be part of the validity invariant for references.
 The reason this is so elegant is that, as we have seen above, a "typed copy" already very naturally is UB when the memory that is copied is not a valid representation of `T`.
 This means we do not even need a special clause in our specification for the validity invariant---in fact, the term does not even have to appear in the specification---as everything juts falls out of how a "typed copy" applies the value representation twice.

-Justifying the `dereferencable` LLVM attribute is, in this case, left to the aliasing model (e.g. [Stacked Borrows]), just like that is needed to justify the `noalias` attribute.
+Justifying the `dereferencable` LLVM attribute is, in this case, left to the aliasing model (e.g. [Stacked Borrows]), just like the `noalias` attribute.

 [Stacked Borrows]: stacked-borrows.md